 I joined Aston University in 2017 as a Graduate Teaching Assistant for taught Psychology courses.
 Alongside my teaching and outreach activities, I am completing a part-time PhD in Research Neuroscience.
 Furthermore, I am a coordinator of the Aston Research Centre for Health Ageing (ARCHA) Panel and of the Aston Canal Group

 Contributing - PY1124 (Research Methods and Statistics), PY1125 (Psychology Practicals), PY1129 (Introduction to Psychology), PY2241 (Individual Differences, Health and Personality), PY2242 (Brain and Behaviour), PY2244 (Research Methods & Advanced Statistics).
 Module Convenor - PY3021 (Perspectives on Improving Methods in Psychological Science).

 Primarily using electroencephalography (EEG) and magnetoencephalography (MEG), I will be utilising the Firefly model’s TSynch measure (Burgess, 2012).
 TSynch denotes the time at which neural oscillations become temporarily phase aligned via gradual alterations in their ongoing frequencies.
 In the context of ageing research, TSynch has received minimal attention thus far.
 However, preliminary research indicates that there may be a relationship between TSynch and cognitive changes associated with ageing.
 Whilst lacking clarity, these preliminary results indicate that TSynch could be a candidate biomarker, with utility to detect age-related loss of cognition.
 This is because EEG can detect covert abnormalities of the brain, even before their evident manifestation as abnormal behaviour.
-Therefore, my PhD programme will take the first steps towards determining the viability of detecting Mild Cognitive Impairment (MCI), a pre-dementia stage, with TSynch.
-Prof. Adrian Burgess is my principal supervisor, with Dr. Charlotte Hartwright as associate supervisor.
+Prof. Adrian Burgess is my principal supervisor, with Prof. Klaus Kessler and Dr. Charlotte Hartwright as associate supervisors.

 Burgess, A.P.
 (2012).
 Towards a unified understanding of event-related changes in the EEG: The firefly model of synchronisation through cross-frequency phase modulation.
 PLoS ONE, 7, 1-21. https://doi.org/10.1371/journal.pone.0045630